EricZimmerman/ericzimmerman.github.io/index.md

 ## TL;DR

 1. **READ** the [Requirements and troubleshooting](https://ericzimmerman.github.io/#!index.md#Requirements_and_troubleshooting) section!!
-2. Use [Get-ZimmermanTools](https://f001.backblazeb2.com/file/EricZimmermanTools/Get-ZimmermanTools.zip) to download all programs at once and keep your toolset current
+2. Use [Get-ZimmermanTools](https://f001.backblazeb2.com/file/EricZimmermanTools/Get-ZimmermanTools.zip) to download all programs at once and keep your tool set current
     - Use **-Dest** to control where the tools ends up, else things end up in same directory as the script (recommended!)
-    - Use **-NetVersion** to control which flavor of tool you get: 4 for .NET 4.6.2 and 6 for .NET 6 (recommended!)
+    - Use **-NetVersion** to control which flavor of tool you get: 4 for .net 4.6.2 and 6 for .net 6 (recommended!)
-3. All **GUI tools** will be updated to use .NET 6 only but the legacy version will be kept in place as well (just not updated anymore)
+3. All **GUI tools** will be updated to use .net 6 only but the legacy version will be kept in place as well (just not updated anymore)
-4. All **CLI tools** will continue to be built for both .NET 4.6.2 and .NET 6
+4. All **CLI tools** will continue to be built for both .net 4.6.2 and .net 6

 ## Contribute/support opportunities